 Minouche Shafik has served as deputy managing director of the International Monetary Fund since 2011.
 Shafik was the youngest-ever vice president at the World Bank, where she was responsible for a private sector and infrastructure portfolio of investments and was part of the senior management team of the International Finance Corporation.
 She was the Permanent Secretary of the UK Department for International Development (DFID).
 She earned degrees from the University of Massachusetts–Amherst and the London School of Economics, as well as a PhD in economics from Oxford University.

 Carly Fiorina served as the chairman and chief executive officer of Hewlett-Packard from 1999 to 2005.
 She became the first woman to lead a Fortune 20 company and was named by Fortune as "Most Powerful Woman in Business" for six consecutive years.
 Fiorina is the founder of the One Woman Initiative.
-She earned her undergraduate degree from Stanford University, an MBA from the University of Maryland, and a master's of science in business from the Massachusetts Institute of Technology.
+She earned her undergraduate degree from Stanford University, an MBA from the University of Maryland, and a Master of Science degree in Business from the Massachusetts Institute of Technology.

 Prepared Remarks: Pushing Forward Gender-Driven Growth